Ivana Trump, Donald Trump’s first wife, dies at 73

-Ivana Trump, the first wife of former President Donald Trump and mother of his three eldest children, has died, her family said Thursday.
+Ivana Trump, the first wife of former President Donald Trump and the mother of his three eldest children, has died, her family said on Thursday.
 She was 73.

 “I am very saddened to inform all of those that loved her, of which there are many, that Ivana Trump has passed away at her home in New York City,” Donald Trump wrote in a post on Truth Social, his social media platform.
 “She was a wonderful, beautiful, and amazing woman, who led a great and inspirational life.
 Her pride and joy were her three children, Donald Jr., Ivanka, and Eric.
 She was so proud of them, as we were all so proud of her.
 Rest In Peace, Ivana!”